 The network shall be able to provide a Lawful Interception capability which meets the relevant regulatory and operational obligations.
 In general, this gives rise to the following high-level summary requirements:

-- Target Identification: The CSP shall use the target identity provided in the warrant to provision interception of the target.
-The CSP shall ensure that the target identity is converted when necessary, by the network, to corresponding identities used in the network.
+- Target Identification: The CSP shall use the Target Identity provided in the Warrant to Provision interception of the target.
+The CSP shall ensure that the Target Identity is converted when necessary, by the network, to corresponding identities used in the network.

-- Detect: The network shall be able to detect all content and metadata (required to produce IRI) associated with targeted communications as provided in the network, in order for the LEA to fully understand the Context of Communication.
+- Detect: The network shall be able to Detect all content and metadata (required to produce IRI) associated with targeted communications as provided in the network, in order for the LEA to fully understand the Context of Communication.

-- Capture: The network shall be able to capture all content and metadata (required to produce IRI) associated with targeted communications as provided in the network, in order for the LEA to fully understand the Context of Communication.
+- Capture: The network shall be able to Capture all content and metadata (required to produce IRI) associated with targeted communications as provided in the network, in order for the LEA to fully understand the Context of Communication.

-- Delivery: The network shall be able to deliver Interception Product in agreed format to the LEA, such that the LEA can fully understand the Interception Product as provided by the CSP.
+- Delivery: The network shall be able to Deliver the Interception Product in agreed format to the LEA, such that the LEA can fully understand the Interception Product as provided by the CSP.

-- Lawful: The CSP's Lawful Interception capability shall comply with the relevant obligations, restrictions and reporting regimes in the warrant, including (but not limited to) period, duration, locality, services.
+- Lawful: The CSP's Lawful Interception capability shall comply with the relevant obligations, restrictions and reporting regimes in the Warrant, including (but not limited to) period, duration, locality, services.

 - Security: Lawful Interception by the CSP shall be undetectable by any party not explicitly authorized to have knowledge of it, and cannot be modified, altered or degraded by such a party.